 In recent years, Tanya has also begun casting animation/voiceover as the Casting Director for Netflix's 'Ultraman: Rising and an Associate' on season 4 of 'Love, Death & Robots.'
 Prior to casting, Tanya worked in talent management and in production as a set photographer.
 In all fields, she is committed to progressive and inclusive storytelling.

-After returning to Los Angeles, Marin joined Define American, a nonprofit media and culture organization that works to humanize the immigrant experience and reframe the national conversation around identity and citizenship.
+Upon her return to Los Angeles in 2014, Marin joined Define American, a nonprofit media and culture organization that works to humanize the immigrant experience and reframe the national conversation around identity and citizenship.
 As their Entertainment Media Director, Marin expanded the organization’s presence in film and television.
 She also produced the inaugural Define American Film Festival, which was held in Des Moines, preceding Iowa’s 2016 Presidential Caucuses.

 In addition to her continued work in independent film and theatre, Marin serves as the Head of Casting for a leading vertical company.